RightbrainAI/github-action-tasks/examples/pull-request-summary-task.md

 ### GitHub Actions Workflow

-After creating the Task, you will receive a unique Access Token.
+After creating the Task, you will receive a unique Access Token in the Response.
 Store this token as a GitHub Actions Repository Secret named NON_TECHNICAL_SUMMARY_TASK_ACCESS_TOKEN.
 This token will be used in our Workflow.

 The Workflow consists of a single Job with four key Steps: